28th Week of Pregnancy (Week 28)

 Common complaints: shortness of breath, back pain, heartburn, water retention

-Development of the baby in the 28th week of pregnancy
+Baby’s Development in the 28th Week

-Your body in the 28th week of pregnancy
+Your Body in the 28th Week of Pregnancy

 Tips for the 28th week of pregnancy